NuDheeraj/simulation/README.md

 ### World Objects
 - **Purple Sphere**: Landmark at (5, 0.5, 3) that agents can investigate
+- **Collectible Coins**: 10 golden coins scattered around the world for agents to collect
 - **Ground Plane**: 10x10 unit gray surface
 - **Lighting**: Hemispheric + directional lighting for visibility